 Needing a break from blogging…

-At the same time, before I started Culture Trip I had reached a point with my blog where I needed a freckin break!
+At the same time, before I started Culture Trip I had reached a point with my blog where I needed a fricken break!
 I was working overtime to try and promote, develop and think of new ways to monetize this blog, gain more readers and make this a sustainable career.
 It became frustrating, exhausting and disheartening.
 Site traffic remained stagnant, advertisers weren’t coming in, sponsored posts constantly underpaid and any word poured into a post felt unnoticed.

 Frustration with blogging and bloggers…

-It became all to easy to shift gears to Culture Trip where all of a sudden my work mattered and was noticed by millions of people!
+It became all too easy to shift gears to Culture Trip where all of a sudden my work mattered and was noticed by millions of people!
 It wasn’t like my blog where I could pour my heart into a post and see it get minimal likes and no comments.
 Whatever I write for CT gets thousands of views.
-At the same time I started to become somewhat frustrated with the politics of blogging.
+At the same time, I started to become somewhat frustrated with the politics of blogging.
 While there are a lot of talented bloggers who are working in earnest to get their work noticed, there are also a lot of ‘bad apples’ who blog for freebies, use controversy as a tool to get posts read and are just cutthroat drama queens.
 I have thankfully managed to avoid most of these people, although I do know other bloggers who were not so lucky.
 It took a few press trips with insufferable divas, a few run-ins with ‘freebie hungry’ bloggers to realize I was fed up.

 A desire to be a journalist…